owenthereal/gh/README.md

 ## script/release

-This script will cross-compile gh for current release.
+This script will cross-compile gh and prepare for release.

 ```
 $ ./script/release